GloFouling Partnerships Project

 The Project will also spur the development of best practices and standards for improved biofouling management in other ocean industries, such as aquaculture, with the contribution of the Intergovernmental Oceanographic Commission of UNESCO (IOC-UNESCO) and the World Ocean Council (WOC).
-The Project will run for five years until the end of 2023.
+The Project will run for six and a half years, until its closure in May 2025.

 Lead Partnering Countries